tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 This should be broken down into 2 pieces: permission and current connection,

-We store these in redux since this will be needed in the UI as well and it will be changeable through the UI.
-And it will need to be synced between the UI and dapp connection continuously.
+We store these information in services but have a redux slice contain all of these for the UI.

+When initializing the app we emit an event from the services with the current payload and the existing content of the redux store is overwritten with the payload.

 So we should refactor the `dapp-permission` slice to be more generic and store all the settings for dApps.
-Probably also rename it to be simply `dapp`.
+Also rename it to be `dapp`.

-⚠️TBD: How to query the redux store from services without creating circular dependencies?
-We have 3 options

-- Break out redux into it's own service.
-- Back and forth through events.
-- ~~Query the persisted store in local storage~~ // This is just for the record.
-We should not do this if we can avoid.

 #### dApp Permissions

+##### Redux

 In that redux slice the permissions are stored with in `chainID -> address -> object` nested object style.

 ```
 {
-  permissionRequests: { [url: string]: PermissionRequest }
+  permissionRequests: { [url: string]: PermissionRequest },
+  allowed: { [chainID: string | number]: {
-  allowed: { [origin_accountAddress_networkID: string]: PermissionRequest }
+      [address: string]: { [origin: string]: PermissionRequest }
+  },
   activeConnections: ...
 }
 ```

 ```
   export type PermissionRequest = {
-    key: string
+-    key: string
     origin: string
     faviconUrl: string
     title: string
     state: "request" | "allow" | "deny"
-    addressOnNetwork: AddressOnNetwork
++    addressOnNetwork: AddressOnNetwork
   }
 ```

+##### ProviderBridgeService

+⚠️ caveat: Refactoring the permission handling in the `ProviderBridgeService` to the nested structure should be out of scope for this RFB.
+The transformation of the data should happen in main.

+No changes should be need.

+##### Redux <> ProviderBridgeService communication flow

+No changes should be need.

+##### Batching permissions

+From the perspective of permissions multi-network or multi-account permission grant should be broken down, to multiple single permission grant or deny.

+Note: This code path will be used rarely and the amount of inserts won't be significant so we don't need to worry about indexedDB write speed here (for now).

 #### Current Connection Per dApps

-[This issue](https://github.com/tallycash/extension/issues/1532#issuecomment-1139410588) belongs to this topic.
+##### Redux

 This would be the other part of the redux slice: dApp URL <> active network, selected account.

-This changes when

-- or the dApp uses the RPC methods eg. `wallet_switchEthereumChain`
+This changes when the dApp uses the RPC methods eg. `wallet_switchEthereumChain`

 ```
 {